milanglacier/yarepl.nvim/README.md

 Here are some tips for writing your own formatter function:

-1. If your REPL cannot distinguish between copy-pasted text and text from user manual input, you may want to append a `\r` at the end of each line to signal a new line.
+1. You may want to append a `\r` at the end of the final line to signal a new line as the end of input.

 2. If your REPL cannot distinguish between copy-pasted text and text from user manual input, you may want to replace `\t` with 4 or 8 spaces since sending